TMJ – Temporomandibular Joint Pain

 This is really the root of the problem of why we clench and grind in the first place.

-- They are in a relationship now where they are not speaking up for themselves this may be taking place at work or with their current partner or maybe it’s their living situation.
-When we suppress the emotion, we use our jaw unconsciously to keep it down.
+I see patients who were conditioned from a very young age that their voice would not be heard, or it didn’t matter.
+These are the patients who grew up in homes where there was trauma.
+They are in a relationship now where they are not speaking up for themselves.
+This may be a work relationship, or with their current partner, or maybe it’s their living situation.
+When we suppress an uncomfortable emotion, we unconsciously use our jaw to keep it down.

 - Break up the tension in the affected areas.